patchlevel/event-sourcing/docs/aggregate.md

 }
 ```

+> :book: Prefixing the apply methods with "apply" improves readability.

 In our named constructor `create` we have now created the event and recorded it with the method `record`.
 The aggregate remembers all recorded events in order to save them later.
-At the same time, the `apply` method is executed directly so that we can change our state.
+At the same time, a defined apply method is executed directly so that we can change our state.

-In the `apply` method we check what kind of event we have
+So that the AggregateRoot also knows which method it should call,
+we have to provide it with the `Apply` [attributes](https://www.php.net/manual/en/language.attributes.overview.php).
+We did that in the `applyProfileCreated` method.
-and then change the `profile` properties `id` and `name` with the transferred values.
+In this method we change the `Profile` properties `id` and `name` with the transferred values.

 ### Modify an aggregate